SeqWare/seqware/seqware-pipeline/README.md

 ## Introduction

-The directions below are focused on creating a virtual machine using VirtualBox that uses the latest version of the various SeqWare subprojects and dependencies including Pegasus 3.0.
+The directions below are focused on creating a virtual machine using VirtualBox that uses the latest version of the various SeqWare sub-projects and dependencies including Pegasus 3.0.
 The major goal here is to make sure I have very clear directions on how to:

 * setup a VM using VirtualBox with Pegasus 3.0, Condor 7.6.x, and Globus 5.2.x
 * take that setup and configure it to either